764 (organization): Warnings from police

 The Federal Bureau of Investigation classified the 764 network as a "tier one" threat, the highest danger category, assessing it as a threat to national and economic security.
 In September 2023, the FBI published their first bulletin warning the public of the network.
 Law enforcement authorities and affected parties have repeatedly stated that platform operators are responsible for taking more decisive action against dangers to underage users.
 While Roblox had already restricted certain content and features for users under 17 since 2023, the company implemented additional safety measures in November, including automated chat monitoring and restrictions on the use of the chat function for underage users.
 In July 2025, age verification via facial scanning was introduced.

 In July 2024, RCMP Newfoundland and Labrador published a news release warning parents of various groups, after an anonymous tip of a child being targeted online was linked to the network.
 Another news release reminding the public of the groups was published by RCMP a month later.
 In August 2024, U.S. Senator Mark Warner (D-VA) pressed Discord regarding "[their] failure to safeguard minors and stop the proliferation of violent predatory groups" in response to the FBI bulletin regarding 764.
 In May 2025, FBI director Kash Patel called the group "deeply disturbing" and added that it was "critically important to understand what's out there and be aware of the threats American kids and families are facing every day".

 According to media reports from May 2025, approximately 250 investigations related to the 764 network were being conducted in the USA spanning all 55 FBI field offices.
-In the USA, terrorism laws are sometimes applied to members of the 764 network.
+In the US, terrorism laws are sometimes applied to members of the 764 network.
 These laws are also used against perpetrators operating from abroad who commit crimes with impacts in the USA.
 In such cases, extradition requests are made.

 Incidents

 According to Der Spiegel, 764-related arrests have been made for child pornography, kidnapping and murder in at least eight countries, including two men in Germany.
-The FBI estimates that thousands of children have fallen prey to 764 and similar groups.
+The FBI estimates that thousands of children have been victims of 764 and similar groups.
 The Australian Federal Police claimed that they were intensifying efforts to disrupt networks linked to 764.